Renault Twingo: Twingo E-Tech Électrique

 The car has a rated driving range of 180 or 250 km on the WLTP driving cycle (Full or City, respectively).
 The on-board charger, branded Caméléon, can accept AC electric supply at up to 22 kW; the lithium-ion battery, with 22 kW-hr capacity, incorporates lessons learned from the Renault Zoe.
 The battery itself weighs 165 kg and is positioned beneath the front seats.
 The vehicle is limited to AC charging sources only, as the vehicle supply interface port does not accept a DC fast charge plug.
 The rear-mounted R80 traction motor has an output of 80 hp and 118 lbft, and the car has a kerb weight of 1112 kg.
-The top speed is 84 mph, and can accelerate from 0–100 km/h in 12.6 seconds.
+The top speed is 84 mph, and the car can accelerate from 0–100 km/h in 12.6 seconds.
 The default driving mode "D" emulates the behaviour of a petrol-powered car with moderate "engine braking" when the driver's foot is lifted from the throttle; a more aggressive and adjustable "B" regeneration mode is selectable, but does not allow one-pedal driving at the highest regeneration level.

 The base trim ("Life") was criticized for lacking expected basic features like a radio and air conditioning; however, the lack of vibrations and abundant low-end torque from the electric traction motor were appreciated for city traffic.
 The Twingo Electric was marketed against other low-cost city cars, such as the base model of the Fiat New 500, as well as Volkswagen E-up! and the VW's rebadged versions, the SEAT Mii electric and Škoda Citigo-e iV; internally, the Twingo also competed with the Dacia Spring; compared to the VW and Dacia, the Twingo Electric offered a smaller driving range.